LeijaSa/count-darts-results/README.md

 ## General info

 The app can be used to store darts games' points.
-Users can choose between Finnish darts and Darts.
+Users can choose between Finnish darts (Mökkitikka) and Darts.

 ## Technologies